Joinder of Pension Guide

 Identifying the Claimant

-The “claimant” is the actual employee benefit plan (pension) that is being served with the joinder request in the context of our discussion.
-In general, any person or entity that is being sought to participate as a joined party in any civil case is called a Claimant.
+The “claimant” is the actual employee of the benefit plan (pension).
+The claimant is served with a joinder request.
+The party that is being sought to participate in the civil case is called a Claimant.

-The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that sets minimum standards for most voluntarily established pension and health plans in private industry to provide protection for individuals in these plans.
-If you or your spouse is employed by a non-government company and has rights to a defined contribution plan, ERISA may play a role in your case to a limited extent because the order to divide the asset in your divorce case must comply with ERISA law.
-As explained below, most family law attorneys will have their clients retain an expert in defined benefit plan division orders (called QDROs) to divide these assets, so there is not a significant amount of information you need to worry about regarding ERISA.
+The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law.
+ERISA sets minimum standards for most voluntarily established pension and health plans in private industry.
+These standards provide protection for individuals in these plans.
+ERISA may play a role in your case for a order to divide the asset.
+You must comply with ERISA law.

 Joinder of Pension for an Employee Benefit Plan

-The process to add a pension administrator or defined benefit plan to a divorce action is governed by statute and there are forms that are required in every case.
-Joining a plan is extremely important in some cases.
-Absent a joinder of the plan, any order against them is not valid.
+The process to add a pension administrator or defined benefit plan to a divorce action is governed by statute.
 Family Code § 2060(a) states that upon written application by a party, an employee benefit plan that either party claims an interest shall be joined by the court clerk.
-The word “shall” is important to connote that the joinder is mandatory in all cases.
-The forms to demand joinder have already been created and are readily available to the requesting party.
 You will need such information as the party’s name, Social Security Number for the plan participant, plan number, name of the plan, and the contact information for the plan administrator.
 Family Code § 2062 requires the joinder to be served on the plan administrator.
-Essentially, you’ll need to give them all the filed joinder pleadings and make sure to include the Summons that is specifically created for employee benefit plans.
-When the joinder is served on the plan (in the appropriate fashion), the plan will be required to file an answer within 30 days – it is important that if you are serving the plan that you provide a blank response form to the plan administrator or else the service is not valid.
+You will need to give them all the filed joinder pleadings which includes a summons.
+When the joinder is served on the plan, the plan will be required to file an answer within 30 days.

-We hope that you have found our Joinder of Pension Guide helpful and that should you need to retain an attorney, you will contact our office.
+We hope that you have found our Joinder of Pension Guide helpful.
+Please contact our office should you wish to retain an attorney or further discuss your case.

 CALL NOW TO MAKE AN APPOINTMENT FOR A FREE CONSULTATION